FluffyLabs/typeberry/CODESTYLE.md

     exactly the same for all of the packages.
 2. `start` - optional script to execute the package.
 Note that it's not limited only to `./bin` packages.
-3. `build` - if package can be built into a CommonJS module and later potentially published to NPM registry that should be the command which produces the final JS file in `./dist` directory.
+3. `build` - if package can be built into a ESM and later potentially published to NPM registry that should be the command which produces the final JS file in `./dist` directory.
-4. `obfuscate` - if package should be obfuscated before publishing.
-This step should also automatically build the package.

 ## Avoid constructor overloading